 In 1997 the Executive wished to highlight the importance of trainees to the Society.
 At the joint ACPGBI and ECCP meeting in Edinburgh that year the Dukes' Club was formed and its first President was John Stebbings.
-It was a popular initiative, particularly with the addition of a sponsored annual 2-day educational event.
+It was a popular initiative, particularly with the addition of a sponsored annual two day educational event.

 The Dukes' Club went from strength to strength, incorporating its own website, training opportunities and sponsored fellowships.
 The success was so immense that the Club began to drift away from the auspices of the ACPGBI.
-In the last 5-10 years close dialogue has resumed, helped by the invite of a Dukes' representative onto Council and the involvement of trainees in most aspects of Council function; many committees and subcommittees now have a Dukes' Club representative.
+In the last 5-10 years close dialogue has resumed, helped by the invite of a Dukes' representative onto Council, and involvement of trainees in most aspects of Council function; many committees and subcommittees now have a Dukes' Club representative.
 Trainees are the next generation of colorectal surgeons and vitally important for the future of the ACPGBI.
 The shift by the Executive and Council towards more integration into Association affairs, although somewhat belated, is most welcome.

-The focus of the Dukes' Club has been trainees.
-Newly appointed consultants, however, need support, especially with shortened training and reduced hours compared with the situation 30 years ago.
+The Dukes' Club focus has been trainees.
+Newly appointed consultants however need support, especially with shortened training and reduced hours compared with the situation 30 years ago.
 The first few years in practice are stressful.
-Opportunities for elected positions on the various committees and subcommittee at this stage of professional development are few, for many reasons: experience is too short to have built a reputation, job pressures inhibit national involvement, and work/life balance with young family commitments.
+Opportunities for elected positions on the various committees and sub-committee at this stage of professional development are few and for many reasons: experience too short to have built a reputation, job pressures inhibiting national involvement, work/life balance with young family commitments.
 The Executive and Council, conscious of the need to represent all members, established the Early Years Consultant Network in 2020 to provide support and opportunities for early involvement in ACPGBI activities.
 There is a huge untapped potential for young consultants and trainees to involve themselves in audit and research, as has occurred to great effect in the ESCP.

-The association journal (Colorectal disease)
+The Association Journal (Colorectal Disease)

-An Association is stronger for having its own journal to encourage high-quality research and being a voice for its members.
+An Association is stronger for having its own journal to encourage high quality research and being a voice for its members.
 Initially the ACPGBI was affiliated to the International Journal of Coloproctology, with a reduced subscription cost on proof of membership.

 The desire for the Association to own its journal was a protracted process in the 1990s.
-There were issues with publishers and sensitivities surrounding the extent of a European presence and choice of Editor.
-A contract was finally agreed with Blackwell Publishers UK, with a 50% profit share between the Association and the publisher, to launch Colorectal Disease in 1999.
+There were issues with publishers, sensitivities surrounding the extent of a European presence and choice of Editor.
+A contract was finally agreed with Blackwell Publishers UK, with a 50% profit share between the Association and publisher, to launch Colorectal Disease in 1999.